Christophe Lemaire: Career

 In 2017, he became the first foreigner to be Japan's leading jockey, winning 199 JRA races in the year.
 In 2018, he won Yushun Himba for the second time, on his 39th birthday.
 In October 2018, he rode Almond Eye to her victory at the Japan Fillies Triple Crown and won the championship for the second consecutive year, breaking Yutaka Take's long standing record for wins in a year in Japan (215 wins vs 212).

 In 2019, he retained his title in Japan for the third consecutive year, winning 5 G1 races as well as the Dubai Turf, the first international G1 win of Almond Eye.
 In 2020, he again won the championship–for the 4th consecutive time–by winning a total of 204 races in JRA including 8 G1.
 He also established a new record of consecutive wins at the Emperor's cup (Tenno Sho Autumn) by winning this bi-annual race (spring and autumn) for the fifth consecutive time.
 This meant that Almond Eye became the Japanese horse with the most G1 wins (8 in Japan and 1 international).
 At the end of the 2020 season, Lemaire was ranked number 1 in the world, according to the TRC Global Jockey Ranking, taking the lead from Frankie Dettori before retaining his title, for the 5th consecutive year in 2021.

 In 2022, despite major wins at the Tenno Sho (Autumn) and the Arima Kinen, he lost his title.
+2023 saw his come-back to the highest rank of horse racing in Japan: not only did he win the JRA championship but also broke the record in terms of prize money.
+This year was also marked by the remarkable achievement of Equinox, named worldwide horse of the year by Longines, and with whom Christophe Lemaire won 4 major G1 races.

 Early 2022, in parallel to his racing career, he also co-founded the fashion label CL by C.ルメール.

+Lemaire was injured in a fall during the stretch run of the Dubai Turf on March 30, 2024 at Meydan Racecourse in Dubai, breaking his clavicle and fracturing a rib.
+Stars on Earth and Derma Sotogake, who Lemaire was scheduled to ride that night at the Dubai Sheema Classic and Dubai World Cup, respectively, were instead each ridden by Frankie Dettori and Oisin Murphy.
+He made a comeback about a month later in Japan, achieved his highest-ever success rate in Japan (29.8% for the year 2024), secured three G1 titles in Japan, a second place in Breeders' Cup Turf with Rousham Park, and claimed his seventh leading jockey title with a record of 176 victories from 590 mounts.